MHenderson1988/kmlplus/README.md

 This is for anyone who wishes to easily render polygons, especially 'floating' or curved polygons within Google Earth.

-I work in the aviation industry and needed a reliable way to create models of our airspace.
+I work in the aviation industry and needed a reliable way to process_points models of our airspace.
 It its useful for creating models of airways and controlled airspace.
 It can be used for anything that takes your fancy!

 ![Prestwick airspace example](img/egpk_airspace_sideon.png)